Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Change of Major

-- Students declare their major at the time of application and may change their major any time.
+- Students declare their major at the time of application and may request to change their major at any time per stipulations referenced below in item 3.
+Depending on date of the request, the change of major may not take effect until the following semester.
 Only one major may be declared at a time; however, students may apply to be awarded multiple degrees and certificates using the online Graduation Application Form.

-- Students who wish to change their major must obtain permission from and submit the Change of Major Form to an assigned academic advisor within Learning Support or Veteran & Military Services Advisor (if applicable) to help clarify their new educational goals.
+- Students who wish to change their major must obtain permission from and submit the Change of Major Form to an assigned academic advisor within Student Experience or Veteran & Military Services Advisor (if applicable) to help clarify their new educational goals.

-- Students requesting an exception to the assignment to the current catalog year need a written recommendation signed by an assigned academic advisor within Learning Support, faculty advisor, Department Chair, or Program Manager with written justification for the request.
-This request must be submitted to the Registrar.
-The Registrar will review the request and make a determination based on the continuous enrollment status of the student.
+- Students requesting an exception to the assignment to the current catalog year need a written recommendation signed by an assigned academic advisor within Student Experience, faculty lead, or appropriate academic administrator with written justification for the request.
+This request must be submitted to the Registrar, or designee.
+The Registrar, or designee, will review the request and make a determination based on the continuous enrollment status of the student.

 - To ensure compliance with accreditation and licensing requirements, the student’s clinical portion of an allied health program will be assigned to the current catalog year.